kinda/kinda-pdf-document/docs/kinda-document.md

     }
   };

+  // this expression is true, the other three properties is the same paddings.top == paddingTop; //true

-  // or you can pass a array.
+  // or you can pass an array.
 List each padding in [top, right, bottom, left] sequence. var options = {
       paddings: [5, 10, 5, 10]
   };